-Commencing March 1, 2015, the Company shares office space, equipment, personnel, consultants and various administrative services with other companies (Arizona Mining Inc. and Titan Mining Corporation) related by virtue of certain common management and a director of the Company.
+Commencing March 1, 2015, the Company shares office space, equipment, personnel, consultants and various administrative services with other companies (Arizona Mining Inc. until August 10, 2018 and Titan Mining Corporation) related by virtue of certain common management and a director of the Company.
 These services have been mainly provided through a management company equally owned by the related companies.
 Costs incurred by the management company are allocated between the related companies based on time incurred and use of services.
-The Company was charged for the following with respect to these arrangements in the three months ended June 30, 2018 and 2017:
+The Company was charged for the following with respect to these arrangements in the three and nine months ended September 30, 2018 and 2017: